FarronF/limerick-council-meetings/meetings/2021/12/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd November 2021.md

 Transportation and Mobility Directorate.
 Consultation with bus operators

-will take place as part of the design process.---
+will take place as part of the design process.
+---
 14

 In proposing the Motion, Councillor Scanlan referred to the demand for a bus stop at Barnagh